aurelia-contrib/aurelia-open-id-connect/README.md

     au new

-We use TypeScript and RequireJS.
 After creating the app, enter its directory and build.

     cd aurelia-app
     au build